Definition of Falls

 Western Australian example

-Stay On Your Feet WA® is a falls prevention program that aims to promote healthy, active ageing in Western Australia to reduce falls among older people.
+Stay On Your Feet® is a falls prevention program that aims to promote healthy, active ageing in Western Australia to reduce falls among older people.
 The program does this by raising awareness of the risk factors for falls in older people with community members, health professionals and other service providers.

 Western Australian example